Academic Handbook Student Welfare Policies and Procedures

 10. The proceedings will be determined by the SSAB and will take such form as the SSAB determines appropriate to investigate the grounds for appeal.

-1. Review the decision made by the SSP and either:
+11. The SSAB may review the decision made by the SSP and either:

-1. Substitute such other decision as it considers appropriate.
+1. Substitute such other decision as it considers appropriate

 2. Reject the appeal, in which case the original decision will stand.